International safety standards play a crucial role in ensuring uniformity, reliability, and safety across various industries and sectors worldwide

 8. ASME (American Society of Mechanical Engineers)

-Overview: The ASME sets internationally recognized standards for the design, manufacture, and inspection of pressure vessels and piping systems.
+Overview: The ASME sets internationally recognized standards for designing, manufacturing, and inspecting pressure vessels and piping systems.

 Purpose: Ensures the safety, reliability, and operational efficiency of mechanical systems and pressure equipment.